surajkewat72/cpp-dsa-sheet-testing/design/logo-submissions/Shivangi_Dutta/README.md

 - can be used as a favicon
 - a dark mode variant is created and attached
-- open to feedback and improvements
+- open to feedback and improvements.
+- This could be applied on the top left corner of the website.